JoseAngel1196/senior-living-evaluator/README.md

 ## Overview

-This script provides functionalities to load and display the rating results for senior living communities based on a specific group ID.
-The script interacts with Celery tasks to evaluate and store community ratings, allowing users to retrieve and view the ratings using the provided group ID.

 This project evaluates senior living communities using a rating system based on specific criteria.
 Each criterion is assigned a weight based on a perceived importance for a senior living community.
 Here's the breakdown of the criteria along with their respective weights:

 * Location: 20%